 Tip 5: No more soda

-Okay, I no I said it is best to gradually get rid of things from your diet.
+Okay, I know I said it is best to gradually get rid of things from your diet.
 However, soda is the exception to that rule.
 Just don’t drink it.
 Drink water instead.
 You can buy some flavored or bubbly water if you want a comparable fizz.